yogsec/yogsec/README.md

    - Recommendations to strengthen your security posture.

 3. **Custom Security Solutions**
-   - Tailored solutions designed for startups of all sizes.
+   - Tailored solutions designed for startups of small sizes.
-   - Security integration into your development lifecycle (DevSecOps).
    - Continuous monitoring and support to ensure long-term protection.

 ---